Some frustrating questions on dimensions of products of posets: Definitions and examples

 \section{Definitions and examples}

-We assume the reader familiar with the definition of a {\em partially ordered set}, for which we will use the short form {\em poset}, and of the special case of a {\em totally ordered set}, also called a {\em chain}.
-We will formally consider a poset $P$ to be an ordered pair $(|P|,\,\leq_P),$ where $|P|$ is the underlying set and $\leq$ the order relation; but when there no danger of ambiguity, we shall write $p\in P$ to mean $p\in |P|,$ and write $\leq$ for $\leq_P.$
+We assume familiarity with the definition of a {\em partially ordered set}, for which we will use the short term {\em poset}, and of the special case of a {\em totally ordered set}, also called a {\em chain}.
+We will formally consider a poset $P$ to be an ordered pair $(|P|,\,\leq_P),$ where $|P|$ is the underlying set and $\leq_P$ the order relation; but when there is no danger of ambiguity, we shall write $p\in P$ to mean $p\in |P|,$ and $\leq$ for~$\leq_P.$ We will follow standard notational conventions such as letting $x\geq y$ denote $y\leq x,$ $<$ the conjunction of $\leq$ with $\neq,$ and $\nleq$ the negation of $\leq.$

 Posets will always be understood to be nonempty.